FAQ for Sub Seekers

 The following is an overview of how Sub Seeker works:

-Sub Seeker retains a history of all offers and experience gained through the service.
+Sub Seeker retains a history of all experience gained through the service.
 To protect the accuracy and integrity of Sub Seeker information, it is essential that schools send offer emails, and teachers accept or decline job offers through Sub Seeker.
 This also ensures that the Job Advertiser’s search history is accurate and the Job seeker’s experience on their Sub Seeker profile is updated with completed substitute work gained through Sub Seeker.

 3. How do I access Sub Seeker?